tree-sitter/haskell-tree-sitter/docs/codegen.md

 ### Deserialize

-_TODO: add bit about node field names_ https://tree-sitter.github.io/tree-sitter/using-parsers#node-field-names

-There are four distinct types represented node-types.json file takes on: sums, products, named leaves and anonymous leaves.
-We deserialize these into their respective shapes before using Template Haskell to generate specific datatypes of each shape.

 There are four distinct types represented in the node-types.json file takes on: sums, products, named leaves and anonymous leaves.
 We deserialize these into their respective shapes before using Template Haskell to generate specific datatypes of each shape.
 Here is an example of

 ### Generate Syntax